top of page

 How often should I worm alpacas?

 Adult alpacas should be checked for worms at least twice a year in May and October when worms are at their most prevalent using a Faecal Egg Count (FEC).
 Whether worming is required or not will depend upon the results of the FECs.
 Blanket worming adult alpacas is not recommended.
-Cria however can be wormed at weaning, as they are more susceptible to worm burden with the stress of being separated from the dam.
-After that, cria can fall in with the herd testing and treatment cycle.

-Why is blanket worming not a good idea?
+Why blanket worming is not a good idea

-Blanket worming is not recommended as this can lead to medication resistance (much like the over-prescription of antibiotics in humans), which can later render medicines useless.
-Guessing which medication to use may also render the process ineffective, as you need to choose a medication according to the type of parasite present.
-To determine the type of parasite present, an FEC (Faecal Egg Count) is required.
+Blanket worming is not recommended as this can lead to medication resistance (like the over-prescription of antibiotics in humans), which can later render medicines useless.
+Guessing which medication to use may also render the process ineffective, as you need to choose a medication according to the type of parasite present, which requires an FEC (Faecal Egg Count).

 What Medication Should I Use To Worm Alpacas?